Internet Matters

 Are young people equipped to deal with the risks of online dating?

-For young people dating online isn’t just about using dating apps – it’s about how relationships develop on social media and through private messaging.
+For young people dating online isn’t just about using dating apps – it’s about how relationships develop on social media, through private messaging and even with AI chatbots.
 Although most children today are tech-savvy, they may not be tech-safe.
 It’s important to consider that although young people may have been able to navigate the latest apps easily, they may not have built the resilience to deal with issues that come from creating and managing online relationships.

 CEOP film highlights why it’s important to talk to children about sex, relationship and the internet.